Reality television: 2020s

 Television development across all genres was impacted in 2020 by the COVID-19 pandemic, which forced many reality competition series to suspend production (and in some cases curtail a competition already in progress, such as Canadian and Malayalam versions of Big Brother), until such time that production could recommence with appropriate health and safety protocols approved by local authorities.
-Due to their quicker turnaround times, the U.S. networks used reality series and other unscripted content (including those delayed from their summer lineups) to fill gaps in their schedules while the production of scripted programming resumed.
+Due to their quicker turnaround times, the American networks used reality series and other unscripted content (including those delayed from their summer lineups) to fill gaps in their schedules while the production of scripted programming resumed.

-The popularity of The Masked Singer led to Fox greenlighting other guesswork-based game and reality shows in the early-2020s, such as the spinoff The Masked Dancer, fellow South Korean series I Can See Your Voice (where participants guess who among a group of contestants are good singers without ever hearing them sing), Game of Talents (where contestants guessed the talent of a variety act via clues),' We Are Family (where contestants identified performers who are relatives of celebrities), and Crime Scene Kitchen (where contestants must identify the dessert that was prepared in a kitchen based on clues, and then attempt to recreate the dish themselves).
+The popularity of The Masked Singer led to Fox greenlighting other guesswork-based game and reality shows in the early-2020s, such as the spin-off The Masked Dancer, fellow South Korean series I Can See Your Voice (where participants guess who among a group of contestants are good singers without ever hearing them sing), Game of Talents (where contestants guessed the talent of a variety act via clues), ' We Are Family (where contestants identified performers who are relatives of celebrities), and Crime Scene Kitchen (where contestants must identify the dessert that was prepared in a kitchen based on clues, and then attempt to recreate the dish themselves).

 At the same time, reality television continued to evolve in response to broader platform shifts and changing audience behaviors.
 The rise of streaming services such as Netflix, Amazon Prime Video, and HBO Max led to a new wave of reality formats, including dating shows like Love Is Blind (2020–present) and Too Hot to Handle (2020–present), competitive series like The Circle (2020–present), and docu-soaps such as Dubai Bling (2022–present).
-Short-form platforms like TikTok also influenced traditional reality programming, with many new shows integrating viral challenges and social media interactions into their formats.
 Reality competitions centered around specialized skills, such as Is It Cake?
 (2022–present), gained popularity for offering cozy, niche viewing experiences that appealed to audiences seeking lighter, feel-good content.
 The demand for escapism and creativity during a period of global uncertainty led networks and streaming platforms alike to invest in more experimental and genre-blending formats.

 Internationally, there was also a surge in non-Western reality content gaining global traction, particularly from South Korea, Japan, and India.
 Shows like Single's Inferno (South Korea, 2021–present), Physical: 100 (South Korea, 2023–present), Indian Matchmaking (India/USA, 2020–present showcased a blend of competition, romance, and cultural elements that resonated with worldwide audiences through platforms like Netflix.